One of the most exciting things about knowing a commercial photographer in Wiltshire;

 There is a whole set of skills and techniques required to prepare the silk ready to be painted.
 First of all I stretch the material into a frame that holds it rigid, this is accomplished with special pin grips called frame pins or with delicate hooks that hold it in place but does not cause any damage to the final piece.

-Once the silk is secured, I can begin the design; I start with a delicate outline in pencil, occasionally a piece is so detailed, or if it is going on to a big piece of silk, it needs to be drawn on to a paper template that then trace over; other times I draw freehand.
+Once the silk is secured, I can begin the design; I start with a delicate outline in pencil, occasionally a piece is so detailed, or if it is going on to a big piece of silk, it needs to be drawn on to a paper template that I then trace over; other times I draw freehand.
 My pencil marks are confident and sure- showing my innate skill for art; Barbara said that it was a real pleasure to witness.

 There are many styles to use within silk painting.
 When defining an edge for a design I use water based gutta, when dried it creates a barrier to stop the inks from bleeding into each other.